-We are fortunate to have the support and guidance of highly esteemed individuals from the fields of earth sciences, media, and literature.
-Their invaluable patronage has been instrumental in the success of the Mary Anning Rocks campaign.
-As we embark on the Educational Legacy campaign phase, we are delighted to have their continued involvement and support.
+We were fortunate to receive the support and guidance of highly esteemed individuals from the fields of earth sciences, media, and literature.
+Their invaluable patronage was instrumental to the success of the Mary Anning Rocks campaign, and we extend our heartfelt thanks for their dedication and commitment to the campaign.

 Tracy Chevalier is the author of nine novels, including the international bestseller Girl with a Pearl Earring, as well as Remarkable Creatures, a novel about Mary Anning.
 She grew up in Washington DC and in 1984 moved to London, where she lives with her husband and son.
 Tracy is a Trustee of the British Library and President of the Royal Literary Fund, and a Patron of the Lyme Regis Museum.